veeda241/Google-GenAI-Exchange/README.md

 # AI Career Advisor

-A personalized AI career advisor that maps skills, recommends career paths, and prepares users for the evolving job market by identifying skill gaps and suggesting learning resources.
+A personalized AI-powered career advisor that maps your skills, recommends career paths, and prepares you for the job market by identifying skill gaps and suggesting learning resources.
+This application now includes user accounts to save and review past analyses.

 ## Features

-- **Skill Extraction**: Identifies technical and soft skills from user-provided text (like a resume summary).
+- **Skill Extraction**: Identifies skills from user-provided text or an uploaded resume (PDF, DOCX, TXT).
-- **Career Recommendation**: Uses a TF-IDF and Cosine Similarity model to match user skills against a database of careers.
+- **Career Recommendation**: Matches user skills against a database of careers to suggest suitable paths.
 - **Skill Gap Analysis**: Shows the user which skills they are missing for their top recommended career path.
-- **Personalized Learning Plan**: Recommends online courses to help bridge the identified skill gaps.
+- **Personalized Learning Plan**: Recommends online courses and YouTube project ideas to bridge skill gaps.
+- **User Accounts & History**: Sign up, log in, and view a history of your past analysis results.

 ## Tech Stack

 - **Backend**: Python, Flask
+- **Database**: SQLAlchemy, SQLite
+- **Authentication**: Flask-Login, Flask-Bcrypt
-- **AI/ML**: Scikit-learn
+- **AI/ML**: Custom recommendation logic (Jaccard Similarity)
 - **Frontend**: HTML, CSS
 - **Data**: JSON
+- **APIs**: YouTube Data API v3

 ## Project Structure